-The need of iron can never be exaggerated!
+The need for iron can never be exaggerated!
 Iron deficiency is closely linked with chronic fatigue.
 Low level of iron makes you feel exhausted and you literally cannot walk even for a couple of minutes briskly.
 Iron deficiency, also called anemia, is very common in women.
-However, anyone can become deficient in iron if diet is not balanced with foods rich in the mineral.
+However, anyone can become deficient in iron if a diet is not balanced with foods rich in the mineral.

-Low iron levels in body affects its functions due to poor blood circulation.
+Low iron levels in the body affect its functions due to poor blood circulation.
 When there is no blood supply, the muscles become tender and nerves become weak.
 It affects the legs the most as legs carry your body weight.
 When you walk or stand you are more likely to experience pain in the knees, ankles and calf muscles.
 You are more likely to suffer from shaky legs and moderate to severe foot pain due to low iron levels.

 Foods rich in iron